-To give a comprehensive evaluation of the cloud cover in the 8-day case, the BTD between 6.2- and 11.2-μm channels is used to classify pixels with clouds over different altitudes (Mecikalski and Bedka, 2006; Yao et al., 2018).
-Pixels with BTD between -45 and -30 K are understood as low-layer clouds, and the performance of the reanalysis for such clouds can be briefly demonstrated by:
+The results discussed above are from a single time step, and the following gives a more general evaluation of the cloud cover in the 8-day case.
+The BTD between 6.2- and 11.2-μm channels is used to classify pixels with clouds over different altitudes (Mecikalski and Bedka, 2006; Yao et al., 2018).
+Pixels with BTDs between -45 and -30 K are understood as low-layer clouds, and we define the "Low-layer cloud ratio" as:

-$$Low-layer \ cloud \ ratio = \frac{Number \ of \ pixles \ with \ simulated \ BTD \ between-45 \ and-30 \ K}{Number \ of \ pixles \ with \ observed \ BTD \ between-45 \ and-30 \ K}$$ (7)
+$$Low-layer\ cloud\ ratio = \frac{Number\ of\ pixels\ with\ simulated\ BTD\ between-45\ and-30\ K}{Number\ of\ pixels\ with\ observed\ BTD\ between-45\ and-30\ K} \tag{7}$$

-Similar, we have the mid-layer cloud ratio defined with BTDs between -30 and -10 K, and the high-layer cloud ratio given by pixel numbers with BTDs larger than -10 K. Ratios close to 1 indicate better performance of the cloud representation.
-The ratios as a function of time are illustrated in Figure 10.
-The CRA total cloud cover (TCC) ratio and mid-layer cloud ratio are

-340 mostly close to 1.
-The low-layer cloud ratio for MERRA-2 reanalysis is reasonable, but large mid- and high-layer cloud ratios (~ 1.6 and ~ 2) result in a substantial overestimation of TCC by approximately $\sim 30\%$.
-For ERA5 reanalysis, the high-layer cloud ratio is approximately 0.7, and the low- and mid-layer cloud ratios are both larger than 1.
+Similarly, we have the "mid-layer cloud ratio" defined with BTDs between -30 and -10 K, and the "high-layer cloud ratio" given by pixel numbers with BTDs larger than -10 K. Note that the ratios here are those of simulated pixels to observed pixels with particular BTD, so ratios close to 1 indicate better performance of the cloud representation.
+The ratios as a function of time are illustrated in Figure 9.
+The CRA total cloud cover (TCC) ratio and mid-layer cloud ratio are close to 1.
+The low-layer cloud ratio for MERRA-2 reanalysis is reasonable, but large mid- and high-layer cloud ratios (~ 1.6 and ~ 2) result in a substantial overestimation of TCC by $\sim 30\%$.
+For ERA5, the high-layer cloud ratio is approximately 0.7, and the low- and mid-layer cloud ratios are both larger than 1.

-4.2 Long-term assessment
+4.2 Long-term evaluation